Want to fix iCloud not uploading photos but don’t know how? Here in this post, we will tell you four ways to fix this issue.

 If either method above works for you, there is a third option – uploading photos to iCloud with an alternative tool instead of iCloud Photo Library.
 Normally, we can only sync photos from iPhone to iCloud server with iCloud auto-sync service.
-Now we have AnyTrans, it could help you upload photos from iDevice to iCloud by copying photos to computer then add them to iCloud.
+Now we have AnyTrans for iOS, it could help you upload photos from iDevice to iCloud by copying photos to computer then add them to iCloud.

-Here are merits when using AnyTrans to transfer photos from iDevice to iCloud.
+Here are merits when using AnyTrans for iOS to transfer photos from iDevice to iCloud.

 Below are detailed steps of how to upload photos from iDevice to iCloud.

 How to Upload Photos from iDevice to iCloud with AnyTrans